Ballylanders: Sports

+There has been a Gaelic Athletic Association football team in Ballylanders since 1888 - the team then were the Ballylanders Shamrocks.
+Ballylanders won the County Junior Football Championship in 1911.
 The local Gaelic Athletic Association club, Ballylanders GAA, won the Limerick Senior Football Championship in 1917, 1999, 2007 and 2014.

 A Ballylanders Ladies' Gaelic Football Association (LGFA) club was established in 2000.
 Since then, the club has grown and fields teams at underage levels and two adult teams.
 The LGFA club were Junior Champions in 2010, Intermediate Champions in 2014 and Senior Champions in 2015, 2016 and 2017.